xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 Insert this procedure in your program just before DoIf.
 Now run
 the program.
-Try a string like
+Try a string like `aibece`.

-     `aibece`

 As you can see,  the  parser seems to recognize the construct and
 inserts the object code at the  right  places.
 Now try a set of
-nested IF's, like
+nested IF's, like `aibicedefe`.

-     `aibicedefe`

 It's starting to look real, eh?